wesbarnett/libgmxcpp/docs/installation.rst

 Requirements
 ------------

-``cmake`` is required for building the library. `GROMACS
+``cmake`` is required for building the library. `Gromacs
 <http://www.gromacs.org/>`_ is required, since
-the library links to some of its functions.
-Be sure that you have sourced ``GMXRC`` when you installed GROMACS.
+the library links to some of it's functions.

-If you want to build the documentation Sphinx is required (see below).

 Installing
 -----------